eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 This means that any hosting providers other than Vercel must build on top of undocumented APIs that can introduce unannounced breaking changes in minor or patch releases.
 (And they have.)

-Late last year, [Cloudflare](https://blog.cloudflare.com/builder-day-2024-announcements/#cloudflare-joins-opennext) and [Netlify](https://www.netlify.com/blog/netlify-joins-opennext/) have joined [OpenNext](https://opennext.js.org/), a movement of different cloud providers that collaborate on open-source adapters for Next.
+Late last year, [Cloudflare](https://blog.cloudflare.com/builder-day-2024-announcements/#cloudflare-joins-opennext) and [Netlify](https://www.netlify.com/blog/netlify-joins-opennext/) have joined [OpenNext](https://opennext.js.org/), a movement of different cloud providers that collaborate on open-source adapters for Next.js.
 Shortly after, Vercel have engaged with the movement and committed to building support for adapters.
 They haven't made any timeline commitments, but have [recently said they are actively working on it](https://x.com/feedthejim/status/1903837444648382758?s=46).

 It's important to remember that it's been almost three years since the launch of the Build Output API, and to this day the framework still isn't portable.
 I'm cautiously optimistic about that actually changing this time.